SalimiDev/TaskHub/README.md

 # TaskHub

-A modern task management application built with Next.js, helping you organize and track your tasks efficiently.
+A modern task management application boilerplate built with Next.js 15, TypeScript, and internationalization support.

+## 🚧 Current Status

+This project is currently in **initial setup phase**.
+The foundation has been laid with:

+- ✅ Next.js 15 with App Router
+- ✅ TypeScript configuration
+- ✅ Tailwind CSS for styling
+- ✅ Internationalization (i18n) with next-intl
+- ✅ Project structure and folder organization
+- ✅ Development tooling (ESLint, Prettier, Husky)
+- ✅ English and Persian (Farsi) language support

-## Features
+## 🎯 Planned Features

 - 📝 Create, edit, and delete tasks
 - 🏷️ Organize tasks with categories and tags